 Bathtime is fun!
 It is as simple as that.
 Yes, you can have toys in the bathtub, but really sometimes just a cup is all you need.
 See how water moves, feels, smells, tastes (no!), and reacts to motion is a huge sensory education for your 1 year old.
 Little fingers can grip the scoop and see what happens when the water drops.
 Try adding kitchen utensils, water bottle shaker, small pots and pans too!

 14. Manipulative Fun Activity

 If your baby is too young for small manipulatives, try these fun ideas from This Reading Mama instead!
 It is a little like puzzle pieces to little fingers.

 15. Play with Play Dough

 If you have a toddler who likes to place things in his/her mouth then traditional play-doh may not be the best idea for play.
 Try an edible play dough recipe instead and keep a supervising eye!

-Play doh is a great sensory experience from start to end.
-Kids learn cause-effect when they create shapes and attempt to create what is in their head.
+Play-doh is a great sensory experience from start to finish.
+Kids learn cause-effects when they create shapes and attempt to create what is in their head.
 They also see how the texture changes, softens, hardens, flattens and so much more.

 It’s never too early to start reading with your baby!
-Here are some ways to make it fun!
+Here are some ways to make it fun via The Pleasantest Thing!

 You may never finish because you are laughing so hard.